wiekern/ego_parking/README.md

 # Ego Artificial Parking
 A promising project of helping drivers to park the car.
-Via the hot technology of deep learning provides a optimal solution to avoid mutiple drivers drive for less parking slots, improving the efficiency of usage of parking places.
+Via the hot technology of deep learning provides an optimal solution to avoid mutiple drivers drive for less parking slots, improving the efficiency of usage of parking places.

 ## Usage